 College shortlisted for two national awards

-Abingdon & Witney College are in the running to win two awards at the 2017 Association of Colleges (AoC) Beacon Awards, it’s been announced.
+Abingdon & Witney College are in the running to win two national awards at the 2017 Association of Colleges (AoC) Beacon Awards, it’s been announced.

 The annual awards, which “capture and celebrate the best and most innovative practice among UK further education colleges”, saw 119 entries from 68 colleges across the UK all vying for the 11 Awards on offer.